gabstopper/ansible-stonesoft/docs/modules/external_gateway_module.rst

 --------

 * An external gateway is a non-SMC managed VPN endpoint used in either policy or route based VPN.
-When deleting an endpoint, only tags, endpoints and the top level external gateway can be removed.
-External GW settings can be modified if state is present and the gateway already exists.